SuperZooper3/reci/README.md

 Every time the app starts up, we automatically delete the existing database instance (by doing `docker compose down -v` which deletes it's volume), create a new database container (by doing `docker compose up`), automatically run `backend/sql/init.sql` to create tables, constraints, stored procedures, and triggers, and finally run `backend/sql/seed.sql` to seed the database with toy data.

 This process is made to ensure a consistent developer environement, making it fast to iterate on our SQL schemas.

+### Generating production data

+Our production data generation script also lives in `backend/sql/seed/`, and you can read more about it in the README located there.
+This is the code for downloading/scraping/transforming real data that we have written.

+For instructions to generate our production data, read `backend/sql/seed/README.md`.
+We consider production data as a dataset with 100k - 1 million total entries.

 ## How to run the app